On this page

-As a member of a partnership, you are responsible for your own super arrangements because you are not an employee of the partnership.
+As a member of a partnership, you're responsible for your own super arrangements because you're not an employee of the partnership.
 You may also be able to claim separately a deduction for personal super contributions you make.

-If you employ people, you will have responsibilities, including employee payroll tax and PAYG (including reporting and paying tax on fringe benefits) and superannuation payments for any eligible employees.
+If you employ people, you'll have responsibilities, such as employee payroll tax and PAYG (including reporting and paying tax on fringe benefits) and superannuation payments for any eligible employees.

-ATO's Partnership Tax Return information will help when filing your returns.
+The ATO's information on Partnership Tax Return will help when filing your returns.

 Register as a partnership

-Once you have looked at the pros and cons, to register as a partnership you will have to:
+Once you've looked at the pros and cons, to register as a partnership you'll have to:

-- draw up a Partnership Agreement highlighting key aspects such as the roles, authority and liabilities of each partner, and distribution of profits and assets.
-See the sample Partnership Agreement template at entrepreneur.com on what areas it should cover.
+- draw up a Partnership Agreement highlighting key aspects, such as the roles, authority and liabilities of each partner, and distribution of profits and assets – see the sample Partnership Agreement template at lawdepot.com on what areas it should cover.
 Your solicitor will be able to draw up an Agreement that will meet your specific needs

 - register your business name

-- if setting up a limited partnership register your partnership with Consumer Affairs Victoria
+- register your partnership with Consumer Affairs Victoria (CAV) if setting up a limited partnership

 - apply for the relevant licences and registrations